 Is the Finance function a true business partner?
 The Marketing Director of a business I worked for once said in leading a seminar, words to the effect that, “functions like Finance, HR and IT are just overhead costs.
 They don’t add value.
 They don’t bring in new business or sell anything, and they don’t produce anything.”
 I didn’t respond at the time, but I remember being quite offended.
 I felt put down, as if he was saying that I was no value to the business.
 I was, at the time, I have to say, fairly naïve – this was my first job outside of public practice.
-What follows here are some of my reflections on the relationships between the Finance function and the other parts of a business, from working in more than ten different companies over thirteen years since then.
+What follows here are some of my reflections on the relationships between the Finance function and the other parts of a business, from working in more than ten different companies over twenty years since then.

 “Business Partner” – a misleading phrase